-Often when a sculpture is complete I will fix it into a custom made display case and this too is part of the design process.
-For instance the ‘Monkey King’ in the picture is simply on a white background.
+Often when a sculpture is complete I’ll fix it into a custom made display case and this too is part of the design process.
+For instance the ‘Monkey King’ in the photo is simply on a white background.
 However when I fixed him into his case the base of the case was black and so I hand-cut lots and lots of tiny black leaves and he looks as though he has just landed and the leaves are swirling around his feet.
 It’s so subtle that you almost don’t see them until you get close to the sculpture, but it works beautifully.
-As I said before, I’m a perfectionist but I think the attention to detail throughout the sculpting process defines my work.
-I posted a short article about creating one of my sculptures on my website in March 2010 called ‘Making the Monkey King’ which you can find on the ‘News’ page in the archives.
+I’m a perfectionist but I think the attention to detail throughout the sculpting process defines my work.

 Are there any other materials you use beside paper?

 I decided very early on in my career to be a purist; to use only paper.
 There’s such a wealth of diversity in paper that at the moment I don’t want to use any other materials.
 Right now I use superglue to hold the paper permanently in place but I think at some point in the future I would like to create a sculpture without the superglue.
 I am always open to new challenges and, who knows, this may mean a change in the materials I use, but I believe I will always be working primarily with paper.